Using war memorials for cross-curricular studies

-Explain that most of these war memorials were created after the First World War, which had been the largest war ever fought in the world.
-Millions of people died - and not just in battle.
+Explain that most of these war memorials were created after the First World War, which until that time, had been the largest war ever fought in the world.
+Millions of people died, and not just in battle.
 Many people in this country lost family members and friends during the war- and afterwards, there was a strong public feeling that those killed deserved to be remembered.
-Many people used the word 'sacrifice' to describe their deaths - meaning that they died to serve something good and 'holy'.
+Many people used the word 'sacrifice' to describe their deaths - meaning they died to serve something good and 'holy'.
 Their death was a kind of 'offering' to God, or our country itself.
 (What do they think of this?)
 As a result, thousands of war memorials like this were designed and built all over the country - to remember 'the fallen'.
 And like the communities these people came from, the memorials were all different.

 Finally, set your pupils one of the following tasks:

 - Create a personal 'thank you' symbol (wreath?) to place during an act of remembrance, either at the war memorial itself or in some other public space.

 - Create a display (with annotated photos or artwork) on the theme of war and remembrance.